carlvellotti/meme-mage/src/docs/Reels scraper/chunk_2_storage_integration.md

 *   **Storage Upload Duplicates:** Initial integration testing failed due to duplicate files already existing in storage from previous runs.
 The test script cleanup only removed DB records.
 Running the main `process_reels.py` script (which doesn't clean storage) highlighted this.
 Supabase Storage defaults to rejecting uploads if the exact path/filename already exists.
 *   **`process_url` Argument Fix:** Corrected `process_reels.py` by instantiating `StorageUploader` *inside* the `process_url` function instead of requiring it as an argument, resolving a `TypeError` during testing.
 *   **Successful End-to-End Validation:** Direct runs of `process_reels.py` confirmed the entire pipeline works correctly for new URLs, leaving the final results in the database and storage as expected.
+*   **DELETE API Route Creation:** Although technically part of the frontend workflow logic, the `/api/unprocessed-templates/[id]` DELETE route was created and tested during this phase to ensure all necessary backend functionality was in place.

 ## 5. Remaining Considerations / Next Steps Prep